 LAN1/2 LED (Connection Speed Indicator)

 LED Color Definition

-Off No connection or 10/100 Mb/s
+Off No connection or 10 Mb/s

-Green 1 Gb/s
+Green 100 Mb/s

-Amber 10 Gb/s (X9DRG-HTF only)
+Amber 1 Gb/s

 Dedicated IPMI LAN Port LEDs

 A dedicated IPMI LAN port is also located on the I/O backplane.
 The amber LED on the right indicates activity, while the green LED on the left indicates the speed of the connection.
 Please note that the IPMI LAN does not support 1Gbps connections.
 See the table at right for more information.